 BMO’s 2010 gift also created the BMO Financial Group Access to Higher Education Awards, a needs-based program supporting students who successfully complete one of U of T’s two flagship access programs—the Transitional Year Program or the Millie Rotman Shime Academic Bridging Program at Woodsworth College.

-In 2017, BMO Financial Group announced a $21-million gift to seven academic hospitals affiliated with U of T’s Faculty of Medicine in support of advancing science, research and the enhancement of patient care.
-Also in 2017, BMO honoured its outgoing CEO William Downe, a graduate of U of T’s MBA program and a dedicated volunteer, by establishing the BMO Chair in Finance at the Rotman School.
+In 2017, BMO honoured its outgoing CEO William Downe, a graduate of U of T’s MBA program and a dedicated volunteer, by establishing the BMO Chair in Finance at the Rotman School.

 The connections run deeper still with a great many graduates moving on to careers at BMO and with many prominent members of the U of T community also serving in executive roles at the bank.
-These include, among others, Downe, former CEO Tony Comper (BA 1966 SMC, Hon LLD 1999) and Governing Council Chair Emeritus Rose Patten (Hon LLD 2009), who was recently elected as U of T’s next Chancellor.
+These include, among others, Downe, former CEO Tony Comper (BA 1966 SMC, Hon LLD 1999) and U of T Chancellor Rose Patten (Hon LLD 2009).
 U of T President Emeritus J. Robert S. Prichard (LLB 1975) serves as Chairman of BMO’s board.
-Along with these ties comes a long and proud tradition of U of T alumni at BMO giving back individually to their alma mater—adding many more points of connection to a relationship between two important national institutions with benefits for all Canadians.
+Along with these ties comes a long and proud tradition of U of T alumni at BMO giving back individually to their alma mater—adding many more points of connection between two important national institutions, with benefits for all Canadians.